Fredrik Henge

 Fredrik Henge (born 30 December 1974) is a Swedish professional golfer.

+Career

-Henge was born in Lund and turned professional in 1997.
-He has earned his place on the top level European Tour several times, the first via qualifying school at the end of 1997 and twice by his position on the Challenge Tour Rankings, but has failed to win enough money on each occasion to retain his card.
+In 1974, Henge was born in Lund, Sweden.

+In 1997, Henge turned professional.
+He has earned his place on the top level European Tour several times, the first via qualifying school at the end of 1997 and twice by his position on the Challenge Tour Rankings but has failed to win enough money on each occasion to retain his card.

 Henge has had most of his success on the second tier Challenge Tour, where he has won five tournaments, two in both 1997 and 2000, when he finished seventh on the end of season rankings, and one in 2004.

 His best finish on the European Tour was tied 7th at the 2006 Johnnie Walker Championship at Gleneagles, Perthshire, Scotland.
 He finished 29th at his home tournament in Sweden on the European Tour, the 2011 Nordea Masters at Brof Hof Slott, Stockholm, after being tied 9th after two rounds.

+Awards and honors

+In 1997, Henge won the Swedish Golf Tour's Order of the Merit.